-Make sure an .xhtml copy of your document validates as strict-style HTML, and submit your resulting .html document.
+Make sure an .xhtml copy of your document validates as strict-style HTML, and submit your resulting files your-prob3-file-name.html and your-prob3-file-name.xhtml.

+your-prob3-file-name.html

 (Highly recommended: validate your form-in-progress frequently as you are creating it, and do not wait until you have completed attempts at all of its parts.
-Likewise, submit partial in-progress versions of your .html file through the week.)
+Likewise, submit partial in-progress versions of your .html and .xhtml files throughout the week.)